mmonfils/neighborhood-lab-dsm/datasets/README.md

-# The Library Ledger
+# The Neighborhood Index

-This folder holds the data guidelines for mapping local public resources, starting with the Des Moines Public Library branches.
+***
+*Note from the block: We are currently focusing our energy on building out the policy analysis and the block network guides, so this datasets section is just a placeholder for now.
+We will start mapping out local resources together soon.
+If you want to help get this section off the ground, pull up a chair and let us know!*
+***

+This folder holds our data guidelines for indexing public resources and community information across our neighborhoods.
+We track things like local hubs, public spaces, and open community assets so anyone can easily look up what they need.

 ## Rules for Keeping Data Accessible

-* Keep all data in flat, standard spreadsheet files so anyone can open them without special software.
+* **Keep it simple.** Keep all data in flat, standard spreadsheet files so anyone can open them on a basic computer without needing special software or data training.
-* Do not hide data behind complex online mapping tools or digital paywalls.
+* **No gatekeeping.** Do not hide community data behind complex online mapping tools, specialized dashboards, or digital paywalls.
+If a neighbor cannot easily read it, it does not belong here.
-* Anchor public resources to known neighborhood hubs, like the six local library branches, so the data stays useful for people on the ground.
+* **Grounded and useful.** Focus on tracking information that directly helps people navigate the neighborhood and look out for each other.
+This keeps our index focused on real community needs rather than abstract statistics.